The Beginner's Guide to Delaware LLCs

 - There are no minimum capital requirements for forming a Delaware LLC.
 You could establish one with only a few hundred dollars if you wanted.
 This makes it an attractive choice for many start-ups that don’t have a lot of money to invest.

-A Delaware LLC Provides Strong Contract Protections
+Strong Contract Protections

 You may already know that the LLC operating agreement is the contract that governs the company’s operations.
 The great thing is that the Delaware Limited Liability Company Act governs a Delaware LLC, providing a firm legal foundation.